 I am a native of Maine, from the northern most county in the state called Aroostook, fondly known to its residents simply as 'the County'.
 Northern Maine is far removed from Maine's famous rocky coast and lobster boats, but our autumn foliage, potatoes and maple syrup are second to none.

-I completed my Master of Arts with Honours in History (undergraduate) in 2015 and my MSc in American History with distinction in 2016, both from the University of Edinburgh.
-I also completed my PhD work in Edinburgh, which I successfully defended in autumn 2022.
+I completed my Master of Arts with Honours in History (undergraduate) in 2015, my MSc in American History with distinction in 2016, and was awarded my PhD in 2023 all from the University of Edinburgh.
 My PhD research examined the morale of the Continental Army during the Revolutionary War, 1775-1783.
 My research utilised soldiers narratives of the war, and was primarily concerned with enlisted soldiers and their understanding and experience of the conflict.

 In September 2022, I began a full time position at the University of Salford as a Lecturer in International and Military History.